-Medical.
-The most common medical therapies for endometriosis are nonsteroidal anti-inflammatories (NSAIDs), hormonal contraceptives (in oral, patch or injectable applications) and other hormonal regimens, such as GnRH agonists (gonadotropin-releasing hormone drugs).
+- Medical.
+The most common medical therapies for endometriosis are nonsteroidal anti-inflammatories (NSAIDs), hormonal contraceptives (in oral, patch, and intrauterine or injectable applications) and other hormonal regimens, such as GnRH agonists (gonadotropin-releasing hormone drugs).

-Aromatase inhibitors.
-This class of drugs inhibits the actions of the enzyme which forms estrogen in the body and can block the growth of endometriosis.
+- Aromatase inhibitors.
+This class of drugs inhibits the actions of one of the enzymes that forms estrogen in the body and can block the growth of endometriosis.
 It is important to understand that this class of drugs is not approved for use in the treatment of endometriosis by the U.S. Food and Drug Administration; it is under investigation.
 Side effects include hot flushes, bone loss and the potential for increased risk of birth defects if a woman conceives while taking these medications and remains on them.
 Their use should be limited to women participating in research trials or after obtaining written consent from a physician who is thoroughly familiar with this class of drugs.

 Surgical treatments range from removing the endometrial tissues via laparoscopy to removing the uterus, called a hysterectomy, often with the ovaries (called an oophorectomy).
 Surgery classified as "conservative" removes the endometrial growths, adhesions and scar tissue associated with endometriosis without removing any organs.
 Conservative surgery may be done with a laparoscope or, if necessary, through an abdominal incision.

-Laparoscopy.
+- Laparoscopy.
 During a laparoscopy, an outpatient surgery also referred to as "belly-button surgery," the surgeon views the inside of the abdomen through a tiny lighted telescope inserted through one or more small incisions in the abdomen.
-From there, the surgeon may destroy endometrial tissue with heat, laser or by cutting it out.
+From there, the surgeon may destroy endometrial tissue with electrical, ultrasound-generated or laser energy or by cutting it out.
 There is a risk of scar tissue, which could lead to infertility, making pain worse, or damaging other pelvic structures.
 Surgery to remove endometriosis involving the ureters and bowel can be especially complex and requires a high degree of surgical skill.

 Health care professionals attribute this pregnancy-related relief to the hormonal changes of pregnancy.
 For example, ovulation and menstruation stop during pregnancy, and it's menstruation that triggers the pain of endometriosis.